2kranki/libJ1939/README.md

 flow, because the PIC32MX795 is fairly powerful.
 I would use a PIC32MZ today.

+                *** Temporary ***
+For those of you who have looked at my prior versions, I just finished breaking j1939tbl into two entities, j1939data and j1939misc.
+It allows me to have certain pgn/spn data in memory on the PIC32MX without overburdening it. j1939misc is mostly used to make my traces intelligible and is not needed in the PIC.

+Now, I start on the hard part for me.
+Coding the various objects for the simulation was tedious but pretty straight forward.
+Now, I turn to trying to simulate the internal logic of an engine, transmission, etc. I am a programmer by trade and never had any engineering training.
+So, this is my first stab at it.
+I will probably need to rewrite this portion several times. lol
+                *** End of Temporary ***

 My test environment is primarily MacOSX using TinyTest programs to provide regression testing.
 Those routines are now working in Windows as well.
 Initially, I did not add tracing functions,